This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 There is some published work linking Chlamydia pneumoniae to Chronic Fatigue Syndrome/Fibromyalgia Syndrome in medical research journals.[8]
 But perhaps the most important research in this regard never reached publication.
 This article is the first thorough description in a public information setting.

-The original initial work at Vanderbilt by Dr. Charles Strattoni and his lab on Chlamydia pneumoniae in human disease was actually not first directed at Multiple Sclerosis, as is more commonly believed, but looked Chlamydia pneumoniae in Chronic Fatigue Syndrome.
+The original initial work at Vanderbilt by Dr. Charles Stratton and his lab on Chlamydia pneumoniae in human disease was actually not first directed at Multiple Sclerosis, as is more commonly believed, but looked Chlamydia pneumoniae in Chronic Fatigue Syndrome.
 The first grant monies received by Dr. Stratton for Chlamydia pneumoniae research, using the highly sensitive tests they had developed, was from Massachusetts Chronic Fatigue Foundation in the mid to late 1990's.

 Dr. Stratton was asked to test blood samples submitted by the well-known Chronic Fatigue Syndrome physicians Cheney, Peterson & Bell to explore the possible involvement of Chlamydia pneumoniae in their Chronic Fatigue Syndrome patients.
 As I understand it, the grant was given to these doctors, and the determination of patients was by their own diagnostic selection.
 This research was never published, for reasons that will be explained later.
 The lack of publication and follow through of this work may be one of the great tragedies in a long line of them in the history of Chronic Fatigue Syndrome.
 Many patients may have suffered needlessly from this disease because the strong link between CFS and Cpn has remained largely unknown.